OpenWaterFoundation/owf-infomapper-poudre/web/README.md

       app-config.json             Application configuration file.
-      content-pages/              Content pages that are referenced in the app-config.json. copy-to-infomapper.sh       Script to copy 'web' files to InfoMapper infomapper/src/assets. data-maps/                  Map configurations and supporting layers and time series files. img/                        Images for the application, such as used for map markers.
+      content-pages/              Content pages that are referenced in the app-config.json. copy-to-infomapper.sh       Script to copy 'web' files to InfoMapper infomapper/src/assets. dashboards/                 Configurations for dashboards.
+      data-maps/                  Map configurations and supporting layers and time series files. img/                        Images for the application, such as used for map markers. system/                     Files needed by the entire system.
 ```

 An attempt was made to use symbolic links to/from InfoMapper, but did not work on Windows.